neuroinfo-os/neuroinfo-os.github.io/news/_posts/2019-08-26-workshopcogben.markdown

 ---
-title: Workshop: The Cognitive Benefits of Language
+title: The Cognitive Benefits of Language
 layout: newspage
 subtitle:
 date: 2019-09-02